Tag Archives: Brett Snyder

 San Francisco to Seoul, South Korea, on Asiana, Korean Airlines, and United

-San Francisco to Shanghai, China, on United
+San Francisco to Shanghai, China, on China Eastern and United

-San Francisco to Singapore on United and Singapore Airlines
+San Francisco to Singapore, on United and Singapore Airlines

 San Francisco to Taipei, Taiwan, on China Airlines, EVA Air and United